udhayprakash/PythonBatchNovDec2024/README.md

     git status

-To exactly see the changes made on a single file:
+To check/verify the modified content in existing file,

     git diff